 It is challenging to watch our furry friends suffer from an illness or a disease.
 When dogs are sick, they may not have the appetite to eat, even if it’s their favorite meal.
 One missed meal is fine, but not eating for more than a day or two is concerning.
 This can affect their overall health and lead to life-threatening illnesses.

-If you’re a dog breeder or owner who is concerned about how your sick dog’s eating habits may affect their sexual health especially since they are stud dogs, check out our article on how many times can a male dog mate in a day to learn more.
+If you’re a dog breeder or owner who is concerned about how your sick dog’s eating habits may affect their health especially since they are stud Pitbull dogs, check out our article on Pitbull lifespan to learn more.

 How to get your dog to eat when sick: Here’s what you can do

 When your dog does not eat, it can be a highly stressful situation for you.
 But don’t lose hope!
 Instead, there are several ways you can encourage and motivate them to eat again.
 We know this is not an easy task so here are some helpful pointers we’d like to share with you.